relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Appendix B: Trace Document Extraction Fields
 ============================================

 Trace automatically extracts metadata information for Microsoft Office 365 Data Source and Relativity Data Extraction Data Source.
 Below is the list of all the supported fields.
 There are four major categories for fields:

--   Email Only – fields that apply to emails only
+-   `Email` Only – fields that apply to emails only

--   Email and Document – fields that apply to emails and other documents (Word, Excel, PowerPoint, etc.)
+-   `Email` and `Document` – fields that apply to emails and other documents (Word, Excel, PowerPoint, etc...)

--   Document Only – fields that apply to documents but not to emails
+-   `Document` Only – fields that apply to documents but not to emails

--   Calculated – fields that are calculated dynamically by Trace
+-   `Calculated` – fields that are calculated dynamically by Trace

 | **Trace Field Category**  | **Relativity Field**          | **Field Type**    | **Field Description**                                                                                                                                                                                                   |
 |---------------------------|-------------------------------|-------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|